Fannie Mae: What If Steve Mnuchin Isn't Confirmed By The Senate?

 On November 8, 2016, shares of Fannie Mae (OTCQB:FNMA) common closed trading $1.65.
 After Donald J. Trump's (DJT) black swan win, and yes I read Nassim Taleb's book, shares doubled in about a week and then leapt to $5 per share soon after DJT's Treasury Secretary selection, Steve Mnuchin was revealed.
-If readers are unaware, please see the November 30, 2016 Bloomberg article, where Mr. Mnuchin, who has hasn't been confirmed makes the highly unusual step of specifically mentioning re-privatizing the GSEs.
+If readers are unaware, please see the November 30, 2016 Bloomberg article, where Mr. Mnuchin, who hasn't been confirmed makes the highly unusual step of specifically mentioning re-privatizing the GSEs.

-I understand that Harry Reid's ill conceived and short sighted 2013 "nuclear option" maneuver, where the Senate can approve all presidential picks to the executive and judiciary branches with only a simple majority (instead of 60 votes) makes Mr. Mnuchin's path plausible.
+I understand that Harry Reid's ill-conceived and shortsighted 2013 "nuclear option" maneuver, where the Senate can approve all presidential picks to the executive and judiciary branches with only a simple majority (instead of 60 votes) makes Mr. Mnuchin's path plausible.
 However, I am writing to argue that it is possible that he will not be the nominee.
 And yes, despite writing this article at 5 a.m., due to my limited bandwidth, I am well aware that the 115th United States Congress has 52 Republican Senators, 2 independents, and 45 Democrats.
-So I understand that only 51 Republicans' votes would be required to push Mr. Mnuchins over the top.
+So I understand that only 51 Republicans' votes would be required to push Mr. Mnuchin's over the top.

 However, after synthesizing the news and using my spidey sense, I think it is unlikely that Mr. Mnuchin ultimately gets confirmed by the Senate.
 Mr. Mnuchin's questionable past could make him a lightning rod, which given his ties to Hollywood, would make for high political drama.
 Moreover, if confirmed, the Democrats would have the perfect rallying cry for the 2018 midterm elections, which will be here before we know it.